Videos and Web-Pages

 other CP's — Pachelbel's Canon Progression (I-V-vi-iii-IV-I-IV-V), concluding with how it influenced the looping-of-progressions in modern popular music — Descending Stepwise CP's — and many others in his playlist.

-iou – During mid-September I'll be linking to videos of other teachers, for making melodies (earlier) and (above) understanding chord progressions.
+iou – During mid-September I'll be linking to additional videos from other teachers, for making melodies (certainly) and (maybe) for understanding chord progressions.
+Here are some possible videos about...

 The Circle of Fifths

-[[ iou – Soon, during September 7-9, I'll summarize this important concept (it's useful for thinking about music and making music) by condensing ideas from here. ]]
+[[ iou – During mid-September I'll summarize this important concept (it's useful for thinking about music and making music) by condensing ideas from here. ]]

 Song Forms